 Tagged: antiX Control Center

-This topic contains 6 replies, has 4 voices, and was last updated by anticapitalista Aug 27-2:47 pm.
+- This topic has 6 replies, 4 voices, and was last updated Aug 27-2:47 pm by anticapitalista.

 The antiX Control Center is a centralized application for configuring and managing various system tools, making it easier for the user to do the many different chores required for maintenance and use of a Linux box.